HYC-code520/mail-management-system/docs/NODEMAILER_SUMMARY.md

-# 📧 Nodemailer Integration Complete - Summary
+# 📧 Email Integration Complete - Gmail REST API (Not Nodemailer SMTP)

+**⚠️ IMPORTANT UPDATE:** This system now uses **Gmail REST API** (`gmail.users.messages.send`) for sending emails, NOT nodemailer with SMTP OAuth2.
+SMTP with App Passwords is available as a fallback only.

+**Why the change?** Google blocks OAuth2 SMTP authentication for apps not verified by Google (error 535-5.7.8).
+The Gmail REST API has no such restriction.
+See `log.md` Error #31 for details.

+**Note:** Nodemailer is still installed and used for SMTP fallback (App Password), but OAuth2 email sending uses Gmail REST API directly.

+---

 ## What Was Implemented

-A complete email notification system using **nodemailer** with Gmail SMTP has been successfully integrated into the MeiWay Mail Management System.
+A complete email notification system using **Gmail REST API** with OAuth2 has been successfully integrated into the MeiWay Mail Management System.

 ---